Skip to main content

 Immune system suppression

-Drugs that suppress the immune system can help some patients with lower-risk MDS.
-These drugs are most helpful for people with low numbers of cells in the bone marrow (called hypocellular bone marrow).
+Drugs that suppress the immune system can help some people with lower-risk MDS.
+These drugs are most helpful for people with low numbers of cells in the bone marrow (hypocellular bone marrow).

 In some people with MDS, the cancer cells have a change (mutation) in the IDH1 gene, which normally helps cells make the IDH1 protein.
 Mutations in this gene can lead to an abnormal IDH1 protein, which can stop MDS cells from maturing the way they normally would.